eunomia-bpf/bpf-developer-tutorial/src/33-funclatency/README_en.md

 eBPF (Extended Berkeley Packet Filter) is a revolutionary technology that allows developers to write small programs that run in the Linux kernel.
 Originally designed for packet filtering, eBPF has evolved into a versatile tool for tracing, monitoring, and profiling system behavior.
 With eBPF, you can instrument almost any part of the Linux kernel or user-space programs to collect performance data, enforce security policies, or even debug systems in real time—all without the need to modify the kernel source code or restart the system.

 eBPF programs are executed in a sandboxed environment within the kernel, ensuring safety and stability.
 These programs can attach to various hooks within the kernel, such as system calls, network events, and tracepoints, or even user-space functions using uprobes (user-level probes).
-The data collected by eBPF programs can then be exported to user space for analysis, making it an invaluable tool for system observability.
+The data collected by eBPF programs can then be exported to user space for analysis, making it an invaluable tool for system observability. `Uprobe` in kernel mode eBPF runtime may also cause relatively large performance overhead.
+In this case, you can also consider using user mode eBPF runtime, such as [bpftime](https://github.com/eunomia-bpf/bpftime).

 ## Why is Function Latency Important?